 Walking around Vigan is very pleasing to the eyes, its streets boast intricate architecture, plus so much history.
 Yet, one’s curiosity isn’t the only thing that’s filled while in Vigan city, also your stomach!
-I’ve dedicated this post for your tummy needs while in Vigan!
+With its diverse cultural heritage, its food scene is equally charming to satisfy every foodie.

 Built from the ruins of the great fire in 1797, stands a two-story house with Spanish design of the Florentino clan of Vigan.
 This historic house turned restaurant is just right off the base of the iconic heritage street of Calle Crisologo.
 It’s named after the first poetess of the country, subtle satirist and playwright, Leona Florentino.
 And poetry translates into food at this restaurant.
 Though they offer international dishes, the local ones are the bestsellers.
 Cafe Leona is very popular among tourists, but the queue is worth waiting for their Sinigang na Malaga.